rainbow-cards/rainbow-cards.github.io/index.md

 >
 > "I think that the website is quite good, although some parts of the website need some work.
 However, I enjoy the concept of the website and wish that there were more cards to trade.
 I would also like to see an easier trading system that would allow trading via click rather than typing out emails."

+> Alex
+>
+> "I think that the automated display of the professors' cards is charming.
+The menu at the top is easy to navigate and has a lot of features to explore.
+Overall, it seems to be a pretty novel idea that could be fun to play around with."

 [//]: # (## Project Features)